Making a complaint: getting your money back

 Learn more about IIROC’s complaints process.

 In Ontario, you generally have a two year time frame during which you can initiate legal action before you lose your right to a claim (though the time limit is suspended if your complaint is being reviewed by OBSI).
 You may wish to obtain legal advice on your rights and options at any time during the complaints process.

 To get help finding legal assistance in Ontario, contact the Law Society of Upper Canada’s referral service.

-You can also seek help from the Investor Protection Clinic that provides free legal advice to people who believe their investments were mishandled and who cannot afford a lawyer.
+You can also seek help from the Investor Protection Clinic, Osgoode Hall Law School or the Investor Protection Clinic, University of Toronto, Faculty of Law that provides free legal advice to people who believe their investments were mishandled and who cannot afford a lawyer.

 If you suspect a person or business has broken securities laws, acted fraudulently or otherwise improperly, report it to the Ontario Securities Commission.
 The Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
 Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition can investigate potential wrongdoing and can impose sanctions on those that break the rules.